Since 4 May 2021, couples have been asked to sign a marriage schedule/document at the ceremony, rather than a marriage register.

 The signed schedule/document can be returned via post to Norwich Registration Office, Archive Centre, County Hall, Norwich, NR1 2DQ.
 Due to the importance of the schedule/document if you are going to return your schedule to us via post, we would advise you to consider using signed for 1st class delivery.

-The introduction of the electronic register on 4 May 2021 gives the couple the opportunity to add parents (mother/father/parent) to their marriage certificate, instead of only their fathers’ names, which is currently the case.
+The introduction of the electronic register on 4 May 2021 gives the couple the opportunity to add parents (mother/father/parent) to their marriage certificate, instead of only their fathers’ names, which used to be the case.

 The Marriages, Civil Partnerships, Marriages and Deaths (Registration Etc.) Act 2019 modernises how marriages are registered for the first time since 1837, through issue of a marriage schedule system and registration in an electronic register.